 STEP 3: Pre-Cana Retreat

 After you have completed the FOCCUS instrument with your assigned couple, the engaged couple will attend a Pre-Cana retreat administered by the Diocese of Orlando.
 It is advisable to register early for the retreat, as space is limited.
-To register, contact the Office of Family Life at (407) 246-4865 during normal business hours.
+To register, click link below or contact the Office of Family Life at (407) 246-4865 during normal business hours.

 There are various types of retreats, depending on the needs of the engaged couple.
 During your initial meeting with the priest, he will help you determine the best retreat option for you.
 Click the link below to view more information about Pre-Cana retreats and to view the schedule: